coq/platform/doc/README_macOS.md

 - using a [macOS DMG package](#installation-using-the-macos-dmg-package),
 - [from sources](#installation-by-compiling-from-sources-using-opam), using the platform scripts.

-The first method is recommended for beginners (with Intel silicon Macs) and the second one is recommended for experienced users and all users with Apple silicon / M1 Macs.
+The first method is recommended for beginners (with Intel silicon Macs) and the second one is recommended for experienced users.

 # Installation using the macOS DMG package

 This method is intended for beginners.

-**ATTENTION for Apple silicon / M1 users**: if you have an Apple silicon / M1 Mac please use the [from sources](#installation-by-compiling-from-sources-using-opam) method!
-The DMG installer might work (this is unknown), but the second method will create much faster Coq binaries for M1, even though initially it takes longer.

 In case you want to use the fast path: